 Teams, tales and tips – a guide to the local game

 The Highland capital of Inverness, the northernmost city in the United Kingdom, is traditionally known for bagpiping and tossing the caber.
-Top-flight football is a relatively recent phenomenon – since 2004, in fact, exactly a decade after Inverness Caledonian Thistle were formed from the merger of Caledonian FC and Inverness Thistle.
+Top-flight football is by no means equally deep-rooted.
+It dates back to 2004, in fact, exactly a decade after Inverness Caledonian Thistle were formed from the merger of Caledonian FC and Inverness Thistle.

 Their local rivals Inverness Thistle, in red and black, played at Kingsmills Park.
 Winners of the Highland League eight times, including the inaugural one in 1894, the Jags lost out on a place in the Scottish League in the early 1970s by one vote to another Thistle, Ferranti, from Edinburgh.
 The club’s remote location, more than 250km by road from the capital, probably counted against them.